4 Best WhatsApp Alternatives in 2024 - Safe & Secure

 The one thing we must have in any messaging app is security.
 But how can you tell if an app is secure or not?
 An app worth your trust must include the following minimum features to protect your privacy and security:

 • End-to-end encryption.
 Almost every messenger says it provides E2E.
-The purpose of encryption is to scramble your data when it’s traveling between you and the recipient in such a way that it looks like random noise to third-party observers.
-Every message, including multimedia content, is encrypted in your device before it goes off to your interlocutor’s; then, the recipient’s app decrypts it.
+Encryption is to scramble your data when it’s traveling between you and the recipient so that it looks like random noise to third-party observers.
+Every message, including multimedia content, is encrypted in your device before it goes off to your interlocutor; the recipient’s app decrypts it.
 As we said initially, most apps support E2E, but you must ensure the feature is active by checking the settings because it’s not a universal default.

 • Open-source code.
 Messengers based on open-source code are extra trustworthy.
-This is because access to the source code allows security professionals and auditors to make sure that the software works as it’s supposed to, understand what tasks are in the background, and even suggest improvements.
+This is because access to the source code allows security professionals and auditors to ensure the software works as it should, understand the tasks in the background, and suggest improvements.
 Proprietary software, on the other hand, keeps its code confidential.
 It’s a black box as far as users and analysts are concerned.
 You don’t know what it does or how it does it, so you have to trust it blindly.

 • Data collection.
 The fact that your app encrypts your data doesn’t imply that it’s also not collecting it.
-Information about your contacts, communication sessions, devices, private IP addresses, and things of the sort are solid gold for the companies that know how to mine through the data and make sense out of it.
-So it’s crucial for you to make sure you’re using a messenger that is not spying on you, literally.
+Information about your contacts, communication sessions, devices, private IP addresses, and other such things is solid gold for companies that know how to mine through the data and make sense of it.
+So you must make sure you’re using a messenger that is not spying on you, literally.

 • Shredding of messages and automated deletion.
 You can set an automatic expiration date for stored messages.
-In this way, all the information in your app that is older than a given date will be deleted automatically.
+This way, all the information in your app that is older than a given date will be deleted automatically.
 However, not all sheep are equal.
 Some deletion methods still allow for message reconstruction with digital forensic techniques.
-What you want is a deletion that works in the sense that nothing that’s been erased can be recovered.
+You want a deletion that works in the sense that nothing erased can be recovered.
 The industry calls this feature “shredder.”
-That’s the option that completely deletes voice notes, videos, images, and texts.
+That option completely deletes voice notes, videos, images, and texts.

-So now that we know what we want in our messaging apps, let’s see each of the top three alternatives to WhatsApp we are reviewing here.
+So now that we know what we want in our messaging apps, let’s see each of the top four WhatsApp alternatives we listed after thorough research and testing.

 1. Wickr

 It offers 4,096-bit RSA encryption, which is a highly secure protocol.
-It also deleted the metadata from the messages like the location, date, day, time, and device information.
+It also deletes metadata from messages such as location, date, day, time, and device information.
 Moreover, the message shredder is a highly advanced feature that removes any hacker’s possibility of recovery.

-The messages on Wickr can contain plain texts, pictures, video, audio, attached files, and it also includes convenient integration with DropBox, Google drive.
-Users do not have to have a number or an email address to make an account on Wickr.
+Wickr messages can contain plain text, pictures, video, audio, and attached files.
+It also includes convenient integration with Dropbox and Google Drive.
+Users do not need a number or an email address to create an account on Wickr.

 2. Signal

-If our current widespread concern about digital privacy and security has a father, that would be none other than Edward Snowden.
-Well, Mr. Snowden (along with several additional reputable security and privacy experts) recommends Signal himself.
+If our current widespread concern about digital privacy and security has a father, that would be Edward Snowden.
+He (along with several additional reputable security and privacy experts) recommends Signal himself.
 This app is considered one of the best options in the current market, and it delivers each of the options we enumerated in the previous section, plus much more.

 The Signal Foundation developed this app in 2018 as an open-source project, and donations fund it.

-No official numbers are available for Signal, but app representatives said to The Verge that the app served more than 40 million users as the year began.
+No official numbers are available for Signal, but app representatives told The Verge that the app had served more than 40 million users as the year began.

 Security is at the top of Signal’s priorities.
 Everything is sent through E2E (even stickers).
 You can even set up a password against the accident of your phone getting lost.

-Another feature in Signal is that it saves as little metadata as possible, only as much as it needs to function.
+Another feature of Signal is that it saves as little metadata as possible, only as much as is necessary for it to function.

-Anything you can do in WhatsApp, you can do in Signal, except for status updates and automatic cloud backups.
-But you can still react to individual messages with emojis, pixelate faces on pictures automatically, set a message deletion period.
+You can do anything you can in WhatsApp in Signal except for status updates and automatic cloud backups.
+However, you can still react to individual messages with emojis, pixelate faces on pictures automatically, and set a message deletion period.
 One single account allows you to use one mobile device and five desktops.

-But if you change your mobile number, not every one of your contacts will be notified, so if you’re in any group, you’ll need to be added again by hand.
+However, if you change your mobile number, not all of your contacts will be notified, so if you’re in any group, you’ll need to be added again by hand.

-We are not promoting the Signal, but even an honest look shows no significant security risks in using it.
-No data is collected because it’s run by a non-profit, which is how most companies behind these apps make their money.
+We are not promoting the Signal, but an honest look shows no significant security risks.
+No data is collected because it’s run by a non-profit, which is how most companies behind these apps make money.

 3. Telegram